 Play one note at a time 1,2,1 2,3,2 3,4,3 2,3,2.
 Then move to the next string and repeat.

 Start on the Low E string and work your way down using each string.
 Start from the left to right.
 Alternate your pick.

 Each number is your finger and fret.
 Pick each note one at a time and alternate your pick.
 Notice you start on the Low E string.
-Once you pick all four notes, move down to the A string and do the same thing using the A, D and G strings.
-Continued picking one note per string using all the strings.
-Once you become comfortable, move this exercise all over the fretboard.
+Once you pick all eight notes, move down to the A string and do the same thing using the A, D and G strings.
+Once you become comfortable, move this exercise all over the fret-board.